moiseyalaev/moiseyalaev/README.md

 💬 More about me
 https://moiseyalaev.com

-Note: Since my work github is seperate from my personal, the majority of my activity is on moisey@secureframe.com
+Note: Since my work GitHub is separate from my personal github, the majority of my activity is on moisey@secureframe.com (screenshot linked in this repo)
 - There are breaks in February and July due to paternity leave